cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 *increasingField*".

 Once one or more ``StreamSchemas`` are created, they are added as an input using the ``addJSONInput`` method.
-This method takes the name of the input stream (interface) and the associated schema object.
-Once the inputs streams have been added, one or more SQL queries can be defined using an ``addQuery`` method.
+This method takes the name of an input stream (an interface) and the associated schema object.
+Once all the input streams have been added, one or more SQL queries can be defined using an ``addQuery`` method.
 The ``addQuery`` method takes the name of the query and the SQL statement.

-An interface represents the end-point at which the data stream is ingested and this data will be interpreted by all the schemas associated with it.
-The ``FROM`` clause in Tigon SQL queries should be followed by a data source name that prescribes to the format *interfaceName.schemaName*.
+Conceptually, an interface represents the TCP end-point at which the data stream is ingested and this data is interpreted by all the schemas associated with this end-point.
+Please note, for now Tigon only supports one schema per interface.
+This restriction may be removed in subsequent Tigon releases.

+The ``FROM`` clause in Tigon SQL queries should be followed by a data source name that follows the format of *interfaceName.schemaName*.
 In the example below ``intInput`` is the schema name and ``inputStream`` is the interface name.
 To access ``intInput`` the data source is referenced as ``inputStream.intInput``.

 For more information about interface and interface sets please refer to the Tigon SQL User Manual.